adamtilson/ense271/lab-4/lab-doc.md

 ![Shrine Fade](res/14-shrine-fade.png)

 Preview the page.
 This effect looks pretty neat.
 However, notice that scroll is disabled when an animation is playing.
-These types of animations should thus be sparingly, for example, on splash screen pages and pages without scroll.
+These types of animations should thus be used sparingly, for example, on splash screen pages and single-page views without scroll.

 ## Draggable Gallery Page